Social Media

 As I mentioned earlier, there is no right or wrong way to feed your baby.
 Also, each baby is different.
 Few babies thrive on purees, others on finger foods.
 Be flexible, follow your intuition, your baby’s developmental signs and modify your feeding approach accordingly.

 3. Infant CPR/first-aid course.
-It is imperative that you and your baby’s caregivers take a first-aid course so that you can be more confident while your baby learns to self-feed.
+You and your baby’s caregivers must take a first-aid course so that you can be more confident while your baby learns to self-feed.

 www.annabelkarmel.com